 The physical component of addiction treatment refers not only to the damage done by the drug, or the amount of time required to purge it from the system.
-It also refers to the underlying conditions that drove the person to using in the beginning.
-This may mean finding a more appropriate long term pain management solution to alleviate the need for pain killers.
+It also refers to the underlying conditions that drove the person to use it in the beginning.
+This may mean finding a more appropriate long-term pain management solution to alleviate the need for pain killers.

 Mental health & rehab length:

 When an individual suffers from a co-morbid psychological disorder or dual diagnosis of addiction along with a mental health disorder (ex: depression, anxiety, bipolar disorder, PTSD) the individual will need to address both issues simultaneously.
-In this case the underlying mental condition is likely contributing to the vulnerability of the individual to relapse.
-In most cases this will extend the timeline of recovery to ensure the individual receive adequate and proper treatment for both.
+In this case, the underlying mental condition is likely contributing to the vulnerability of the individual to relapse.
+In most cases, this will extend the timeline of recovery to ensure the individual receives adequate and proper treatment for both.